MontelioneLab/AISAR/README.md

 1. AI enhanced sampling: CDK2AP1-doc1/AI_ES

   * doc1_noN.fasta: input fasta sequence.
-We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid any influence to the pTM and \<pLDDT\> scores.
+We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid any potential influence on the pTM and \<pLDDT\> scores.
-  * run_doc1_noN.sh
-  * run_afsample6000.sh
-  * FilterAF2.py

-  All files needs to be in the same directory

   Commands:

-  > sbatch run_doc1_noN.sh
+  > sbatch run_doc1_noN.sh (running with slrum)

-  This command calculates and relax all 6000 models. <br>
+  This command calculates and relax all 6000 models using run_afsample6000.sh <br>
+  The output is in AF_models_dropout/doc1_noN. pTM score is reported AF_models_dropout/scores.sc

-  > python FilterAF2.py -rel -inD AF_models_dropout/doc1_noN -outD filteredAFsample
+  > python FilterAF2.py -rel -inD AF_models_dropout/doc1_noN -outD filteredModles

-  This command filters out bad models. the python code is copied from here: https://github.rpi.edu/RPIBioinformatics/FilteringAF2_scripts
+  This command filters out bad models.
+The python code is copied from here: https://github.rpi.edu/RPIBioinformatics/FilteringAF2_scripts

+  Addtional processing scripts to merge two chains into one chain for clustering analysis
+  > sh runMergedChain.py filteredModels mergedModels

+  This command finds all pdb file in the fileredModels, merge two chains (using mergeChain.py) and save them in the mergedModels directory.

-5984 models (CDK2AP1-doc1/relaxedModelsFromAFsample/) are used for the following analyses:
+  5984 models with one merged chain (CDK2AP1-doc1/relaxedModelsFromAFsample/) are used for the following analyses:

 2. Clustering